-8.7.2.7 Taking the Medium sensitivity of demersal otter trawl nephrops, demersal otter trawl squid, demersal otter trawl and demersal seine haddock and finfish, scallop dredge, potting and line/jigging fisheries and the Low magnitude of impact, the overall effect is considered to be Minor and Not Significant in EIA terms.
+- 8.7.2.12 Taking the Medium sensitivity of demersal otter trawl squid, demersal otter trawl and demersal seine haddock and finfish and scallop dredge fisheries and the Medium magnitude of impact, the overall effect is considered to be Moderate and Significant in EIA terms. - 8.7.2.13 Taking the Medium sensitivity of demersal otter trawl nephrops, potting and line/jigging fisheries and the Low magnitude of impact, the overall effect is considered to be Minor and Not Significant in EIA terms. - 8.7.2.14 Taking the Low sensitivity of pelagic otter trawl fishery and the Low magnitude of impact, the overall effect is considered to be Minor and Not Significant in EIA terms.

-Impact 9: Reduction in Access to, or Exclusion from Established Fishing Grounds within the Caledonia North OECC
+Impact 9: Reduction in Access to, or Exclusion from Established Fishing Grounds within the Caledonia South OECC

-- 8.7.2.8 The assessment assumes that commercial fisheries will be prevented from actively fishing within a total area of 1.27km2 within the Caledonia North OECC, including cable protection and cable crossings.
-Temporary 500m safety zones, that may be established if major works are required, and advisory safety distances requested around vessels engaged in export cable repair works, could limit fishing opportunities within localised areas.
-In addition to 1.27km2 that is permanently unavailable (due to cable protection and cable crossings), an estimated additional area of up to 1.76km2 will be temporarily unavailable throughout the lifetime of the project due to remedial cable burial and cable repairs. - 8.7.2.9 ESCA (201813) notes that cables are potentially subsea hazards, and that while great effort is made to bury and protect them, mariners should never assume that cables are completely buried.
-Furthermore, the Mariners Handbook advises that: "every care should be taken to avoid anchoring, trawling, fishing, dredging, drilling or carrying out any other activity in the vicinity of cables which might damage them" (UK Hydrographic Office (UKHO), 200428).
+- 8.7.2.15 The assessment assumes that commercial fisheries will be prevented from actively fishing within a total area of 1.27 km2 within the Caledonia South OECC, including cable protection and cable crossings.
+In addition to 1.27km2 that is permanently unavailable (due to cable protection and cable crossings), an estimated additional area of up to 1.76km2 will be temporarily unavailable throughout the lifetime of the project due to remedial cable burial and cable repairs. - 8.7.2.16 ESCA (201813) notes that cables are potentially subsea hazards, and that while great effort is made to bury and protect them, mariners should never assume that cables are completely buried.
+Furthermore, the Mariners Handbook advises that: every care should be taken to avoid anchoring, trawling, fishing, dredging, drilling or carrying out any other activity in the vicinity of cables which might damage them (UK Hydrographic Office (UKHO), 200428). - 8.7.2.17 In addition, the MCA guidance MGN661 (MCA, 202129), advises that fishing vessels should avoid fishing activity near either side of submarine cables in order to minimize the risk of damage as much as possible. - 8.7.2.18 Notwithstanding this, subsea cables are widespread throughout the North Sea, providing power and telecommunications links, and it is understood that fishing does take place in the vicinity of subsea cables (Kingfisher Information Service - Offshore Renewable and Cable Awareness (KIS-ORCA) 201930).
+The Applicant is a member of FLOWW and is actively working with fishing industry representatives to facilitate coexistence in relation to fishing and cables.

-- 8.7.2.10 In addition, the MCA guidance MGN661 (MCA, 202129), advises that fishing vessels should avoid fishing activity near either side of submarine cables in order to minimize the risk of damage as much as possible. - 8.7.2.11 Notwithstanding this, subsea cables are widespread throughout the North Sea, providing power and telecommunications links, and it is understood that fishing does take place in the vicinity of subsea cables (Kingfisher Information Service - Offshore Renewable and Cable Awareness (KIS-ORCA), 201930).
-The Applicant is a member of FLOWW and is actively working with fishing industry representatives to facilitate coexistence in relation to fishing and cables. - 8.7.2.12 The assessment is undertaken on the understanding that it is illegal to wilfully, or negligently, break or damage any submarine cable and that burial, or other forms of protection, and routine burial surveys or other activities undertaken by the cable owner do not indemnify other seabed users should their activities result in damage to it.
+8.7.2.19 The assessment is undertaken on the understanding that it is illegal to wilfully, or negligently, break or damage any submarine cable and that burial, or other forms of protection, and routine burial surveys or other activities undertaken by the cable owner do not indemnify other seabed users should their activities result in damage to it.

-8.7.2.13 The sensitivity is as described for construction, summarised as medium for demersal otter trawl, demersal seine, dredge, potting and line fishing fleets; and low for pelagic otter trawl fishing fleet.
+8.7.2.20 The sensitivity is as described for construction, summarised as medium for demersal otter trawl, demersal seine, dredge, potting and line fishing fleets; and low for pelagic otter trawl fishing fleet.